-The purpose of exercising Wesleyan's rights as a shareholder is to confirm approval of governance matters brought to an investee company's Annual General Meeting and seek to engage with the company if concerns have been identified.
+Exercising Wesleyan's rights as a shareholder is a vital component of stewardship and allows us to vote on governance matters brought to an investee company's Annual and Extraordinary General Meetings.

-Wesleyan's Investments Team has developed its own Stewardship and Engagement Policy which provides detail on the approach taken on behalf of Wesleyan to monitor corporate governance matters and exercise voting rights (further detail is attached in Appendix A).
+Wesleyan's Investments Department has developed its own Stewardship and Engagement Policy which provides detail on the approach taken to monitor corporate governance matters and exercise voting rights (further detail is attached in Appendix A).

 Wesleyan normally votes for shares on its own account and any significant issues are reported to Wesleyan's Executive or Investment Committee through the normal reporting process.
-Where Wesleyan is exercising voting rights in the case of assets on behalf of the Staff Pension Scheme, voting activity is reported to the Trustee Directors at Trustee meetings.
+Where Wesleyan is exercising voting rights in the case of assets on behalf of the Staff Pension Scheme, voting activity is also reported to the Trustee Directors at Trustee meetings.